-If you don’t have access to a computer, most Alberta Works Centres and public libraries offer computers with Internet access—and staff who can show you how to use them—at no charge.
-To locate a service centre near you, call the Career Information Hotline at 1-800-661-3753 or in Edmonton 780-422-4266.
+If you don’t have access to a computer, most Alberta Supports Centres and public libraries offer computers with Internet access.
+Staff there can show you how to use —at no charge.
+To locate a service centre near you, call the Alberta Supports Contact Centre at 1-877-644-9992, toll free in Alberta.

 Use these guidelines to find the labour market information you need.

 There’s so much labour market information online that it can be a bit overwhelming.
 Follow these tips to avoid information overload while you’re searching the Internet:

 - Start with the reliable sources described in this article and gradually expand your search by clicking on links on those websites.

 - When you visit related websites, check to make sure you’re still looking at information that is both relevant to your region and reliable.
 Most websites include a profile about the host organization.

 - Limit your search to labour market information related to Alberta or Canada rather than to other provinces and countries.

 Start with alis

 Alis is an online gateway to Alberta-specific information about all aspects of career, education and work search.
 It’s a great place to start your online search for labour market information.

 Take some time to explore alis.
 Start by checking out: